-Figure 5 outlines the high level process for data provision for assessment of FFR, and Figure 6 outlines the high level process for data provision for assessment of FPFAPR and DRR.
+Figure 57 outlines the high level process flowchart for data provision for assessment of FFR, FPFAPR and DRR.

-If the TSO has existing Monitoring Equipment installed at the Service Provider's site this may be used to submit data for the purpose of Performance Assessment for a maximum period of 24 months from 1st
+If the TSO has existing Monitoring Equipment installed at the Service Provider's site this may be used to submit data for the purpose of Performance Assessment for a maximum period of 24 months from 1st September 2018.
+Unless otherwise agreed by the TSO after this time the Service Provider must have installed its own Monitoring Equipment to the standard set out by the TSO in accordance with the DS3 Performance Measurement Device Standards for Fast Acting Services.

-September 2018.
-Unless otherwise agreed by the TSO after this time the source may be used.
+For the period to 28 February 2019, if the unavailability of TSO Monitoring Equipment prevents the Service Provider from submitting the required template for the purposes of Performance Assessment an alternate data source may be used.
 If a suitable data source is not available, a Performance Incident Scaling Factor (Q_i) with a value equal to the average of that metric for all Providing Units that were expected to respond to the Performance Incident will be awarded to the Service Provider for that Performance Incident.
 From 1 March 2019, if data to the specified standard is not available following a Performance Incident then the Providing Unit will be considered to have failed to have provided the service and a Fail Record will be awarded for that Performance Incident.